 Riva del Garda

 The second largest town on Lake Garda, Riva del Garda is right at the North end of the lake at its narrowest point.
-Therefore with high mountainous surroundings it is one of the most spectacular parts of the lake and a favoured haunt for hill-walkers and rock-climbers.
-The town can receive the winds coming off the Dolomite Mountains and so is also popular for wind-surfers, as is the little village of Tombole nearby which is within easy walking distance.
+Therefore with high mountainous surroundings, it is one of the most spectacular parts of the lake and a favored haunt for hill-walkers and rock-climbers.
+The town can receive the winds coming off the Dolomite Mountains and so is also popular for windsurfers, as is the little village of Tombole nearby which is within easy walking distance.
 A promenade along the lakeside is great to spend some time and walk among its attractively decorated walkways.